 Serving Dual Purpose: Fund Collection for Government & Safe Investment Channels for Investors

 On the one hand, the government uses securities of various types to overcome obligations created by expenditures exceeding the earned revenues.
-On the other hand, these securities turn out to become safe and reliable investment channels for investors.
+On the other hand, these securities turn out to become better and reliable investment channels for investors.

 Government security is considered to be highly secure as it is supported by a sovereign authority, which reduces the chance of default to almost non-existent.
 Furthermore, G sec investment can offer several perks, such as fixed rates, steady returns, regular income sources, and tax benefits.
-Whether it is a risk-averse investor, like a senior citizen searching for a stable investment option, or a high-risk investor looking for a way to balance the risk level of his investment portfolio, government securities tick many boxes.

 Invest in Government Securities with GoldenPi